 - 1. The Town will continue to have a quiet, rural atmosphere. - 2.
 Town taxes will continue to be reasonable and affordable. - 3.
 The Town will have a transportation system that is safe, efficient, and convenient for the movement of persons, vehicles, and goods. - 4.
 Expenditures related to road maintenance and repair will be moderate and will stay within the Town budget. - 5.
-The road network within the Town will experience no creation of new infrastructure. - 6.
-Non-vehicular trails including bicycle, pedestrian, and equine trails will enhance Town residents' enjoyment of the rural environment.
+The road network within the Town will experience minimal no creation of new infrastructure. - 6.
+Non-vehicular trails including bicycle, pedestrian, and equine trails will enhance Town residents' enjoyment of the rural environment.3

 - 1. The Town will limit new development to sites that have access to existing road infrastructure.
 The Town will not create new roadways to accommodate new development. - 2.
 The Town will not allow hard-surfaced runway airports, commercial water transportation, railroads, or rail stations within the Town but will retain the current policy of utilizing existing airport facilities, commercial water transportation facilities, and railroad facilities in neighboring communities to fulfill these needs. - 3.
 The Town will not operate or fund a local transit system.
 It will be the policy, however, not to oppose the designation of a bus stop within the Town limits for intercity bus transit if such designation is economically feasible. - 4.
 For residents unable to drive, including those with mobility impairments, The Town will continue to rely upon transportation services provided by neighboring communities and by the County (see 3.D.
 Transportation Facilities for Disabled). - 5.
-When new transportation amenities are constructed (parking, walkways, etc.), it will be the policy of the Town to be in compliance with requirements mandated by the Americans with Disabilities Act (ADA).
+When new transportation amenities are constructed (parking, walkways, etc.), it will be the policy of the Town to be in compliance with requirements mandated by the Americans with Disabilities Act (ADA). - 6.
+Within its means, the Town will keep the level of commercial trucking traveling through the Town to a minimum.
+Such traffic will be guided toward the interstate where possible.
+The Town will maintain a policy of posting weight limits on the Town roads to prevent the un-timely destruction of the roads and to reduce repair costs for the Town. - 7.
+The Town will maintain and improve the roads for which it is directly responsible, including snow removal, re-grading, fixing of potholes, and all other manner of necessary improvements as needed to maintain public safety and enhance the flow of people, vehicles, and goods.